zakattack9/PYTOPE/README.md

 To exit the PYTOPE dev/test container, select any one of the three or two panes and hit `Ctrl+c` to kill the server/process.
 The alias `exitp` has been sourced into each pane.
 Entering `exitp` will end the tmux session and subsequently kill the container.

 ##### When to build/rebuild the images
 The dev or test environment needs to have its Docker image built at least once before a container can be spun up.
-If the dependencies in `app/package.json` or `server/requirements.txt` are modified, the *development* Docker image must be rebuilt.
-Failure to do so will result in missing dependencies once the container is booted.
+If the dependencies in `app/package.json` or `server/requirements.txt` are modified, the *development* Docker image must be rebuilt; failure to do so will result in missing dependencies once the container is booted.
 If the code in `main` is updated/modified, the *test* Docker image must be rebuilt so that it contains the latest code.

 #### Automated Docker Setup (Recommended)
 A `pytope.py` script has been created to simplify the process of building and starting up the PYTOPE container environment; this eliminates the need to manually run the Docker commands as provided in the [Manual Docker Setup](https://gitlab.com/haydenlhannappel/python-test-environment/-/tree/83-zak#manual-docker-setup) section.
 To successfully use this script, you must be in the root project folder.
 For information on the command arguments use `python3 pytope.py -h`.